-François Boucher was perhaps one of the most celebrated Rococo style painters of the 18th century.
-His incredible artistic talent featured in paintings, theatrical costumes, set designs, as well as tapestries.
+François Boucher was perhaps one of the most celebrated Rococo-style painters of the 18th century.
+His incredible artistic talent could be seen in his paintings, theatrical costumes, set designs, as well as tapestries.

 This idyllic pastoral scene by François Boucher was used as a motif that featured prominently in tapestries known as “Boucher’s Children,” produced by the Parisian Gobelins factory.
 It was also adapted into figurines and other designs.
 It depicts a young child playing bagpipes while a small dog, likely a spaniel, watches him with great curiosity, up on her hind legs.
 Sheep surround the boy also adding to the sense of calm serenity in this painting.

 Osman Hamdi Bey was a prolific artist and intellectual.
 Belonging to a political family, he pursued an education in law and even held political office.
 He was also an accomplished archeologist and founder of the Istanbul Archaeology Museum and Istanbul Academy of Fine Arts (now known as the Mimar Sinan University of Fine Arts).

 When he decided to pursue his passion for painting, he sought the tutelage of great masters like Jean-Léon Gérôme and Gustave Boulanger.
 Furthermore, Hamdi Bey’s contributions to the artistic domain include some of the most prolific works in the school of Orientalism.